Continued from "School Daze Part 1".

 - Adult Fear: Having children under your protection gone missing.
 The guardians' behavior in blaming the other and going to war because of it (minus Thorax) easily translates to Anger Born of Worry.

 - Adults Are Useless: Most of the leaders of the different species just blame each other for the students disappearing, accuse each other of kidnapping, and are quick to threaten retribution unless they turn up soon.
 Averted with the Mane Six, who save the students when they are in over their heads.

-- An Aesop: If you feel in your heart that something is right, you shouldn't give up on it too easily; if you're doing something that's never been done before, the old rules might not cut it any more.
+- If you feel in your heart that something is right, you shouldn't give up on it too easily; if you're doing something that's never been done before, the old rules might not cut it any more.

 - All Animals Are Dogs: Yona welcomes Sandbar bringing cupcakes by wagging her tail and hanging her tongue.